 Acknowledging the Community Data Program in your work

 We ask that member organizations acknowledge the Community Data Program as the source of data in work that they publish.
-For example, "Data for this project were accessed through the Canadian Council on Social Development's Community Data Program."
+For example, "Data for this project were accessed through the Canadian Community Economic Development Network's Community Data Program."

 Tell us what you're doing with the data!

 We want to know what you're doing with the data.
 If you have work that you would like to share or promote, tell us about it in a Community Snapshot.
 Community Snapshots are a way for CDP members to share how community data are being used.
-All material provided to CCSD will be used to showcase (1) the varied uses of data by CDP members, (2) the people/organizations engaged in this work, , and (3) its impact on communities.
+All material provided to us will be used to showcase (1) the varied uses of data by CDP members, (2) the people/organizations engaged in this work, and (3) its impact on communities.
 We encourage every community to share their work with the membership.
-We will post the information on the Community Data Program and CCSD websites.
+We will post the information on the Community Snapshots page of the Community Data Program website.
 A Community Snapshot template can be downloaded here.
 An archive of the Community Snapshots is available here.

 We're excited to have you as part of the Community Data Program.
 Feel free to contact us if you have any questions.